gsantosdev/rocket-penguin/README.md

-You can upload the .sb3 file in the scratch editor on https://scratch.mit.edu/
+You can upload the .sb3 file to view/edit in the scratch editor on https://scratch.mit.edu/